mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 ### makeStyles

-Whenever you need to make use of the `useStyles` hook, you should instantiate a new instance by calling `makeStyles()` in each and every module.
-If you import an instance from another module, the CSS injection order could be broken.
-It may also only manifest when building in `production` mode, so be careful with that if you witness different behavior between `dev` and `production`.
+When using `useStyles`, you should instantiate a new instance by calling `makeStyles()` in each file.
+If you import an instance from another file, the CSS injection order can break and cause different behaviour in `dev` and `production`.

 ## Server-side rendering